-Stanford University’s Precourt Energy efficiency Center is partnering with Sustainable Silicon Valley to produce Silicon Valley Energy Summit 2015.
-Join leaders from across a wide spectrum at this vibrant event featuring dynamic Speakers, engage in facilitated Conversations for Action on targeted topics, and explore innovative solutions at the Expo.
-SVES 2015 offers unparalleled opportunities for leaders in Silicon Valley and beyond who are connected to sustainable energy.
+On June 25, 2015, Stanford University’s Precourt Energy Efficiency Center partnered with Sustainable Silicon Valley, held the Silicon Valley Energy Summit 2015.
+Attendees were able to engage in facilitated Conversations for Action on targeted topics, and explore energy-saving solutions at the Expo, in addition to listening to the event’s dynamic speakers.
+SVES 2015 was a great opportunity to learn, share and collaborate about sustainable energy.
 Read more.

 Changing Minds Through an Integrative Approach